supermarsx/sora-json-prompt-crafter/readme.md

 - Internationalization support for English, Spanish and other 2 dozens of locales
 - Works offline thanks to service worker caching of assets
 - Automatically checks for service worker updates on load and when opening the Settings panel
+- Inject custom CSS and JavaScript from the Settings panel

 ## Keyboard Shortcuts